jfspps/BodyBand/README.md

 }
 ```

 Module in this case is the project name.
 The folder under the src folder was set to 'sample' (as project defaults) but can be changed there and above as required.

+The module-info-java file for BodyBand is included in /src.
+JUnit5 tests are also included for many of the fundamental methods defined in bbDatabase.

 ## Database schema